Sheriff says SeaTac Bob’s Burgers takeover-robbery was a ‘hoax’ in attempt to qualify for visa for crime victims

 SeaTac Police Chief Jon Mattsen said the the stories from those involved didn’t align.
 Then, Abbott said, two of the people told detectives the robbery was staged in an attempt to qualify for a U visa, which is granted to some undocumented crime victims who assist officials in investigating and prosecuting the crimes.
 The Sheriff’s Office does not know how many of the people involved hoped to apply for a U visa, as it does not ask about immigration status, Abbott said.

-“I’ve never seen anything like this,” Mattsen said, adding that investigating the case was a “tremendous waste of resources.”
+Investigating the case was a “tremendous waste of resources,” Mattsen said.

 None of the people involved, who range from 38 to 51, is in custody, Abbott said.
 Detectives had not yet finished their investigation when conservative talk-show host Jason Rantz posted that the robbery was a hoax, citing anonymous law-enforcement officials.